KPRoche/quantum-raspberry-tie/README.md

 I also want to acknowledge Alex Lennon of Dynamic Devices, whose work on a docker template for an IOT project gave me hints on getting the Qiskit install to work on my Raspberry Pi : https://github.com/DynamicDevices/does-rpi3-qiskit

+## <a name="previous-releases"></a> Previous releases
+#### Fifth Release: -dual option:  adding Dual Display option.
+The -dual parameter will spin up a Sensehat emulator as well as use the display on a physical Sensehat, if one is detected.
+If no physical hat is installed, this parameter is ignored and the emulator alone will be spun up.
+(Only the orientation of the physical display will change according to the rotation of the Raspberry Pi)

+#### Fourth Release: -local option: can run on local Aer qasm_simulator backend instead of using IBM Quantum backends via network! -noise option runs local simulator with a noise model based on a real processor.
+Parses newer version numbers of qiskit properly

+#### Third Release: will fail over to SenseHat emulator if no SenseHat hardware is detected.
+You may opt to send your quantum circuit to an actual quantum processor backend at IBM Quantum instead of the simulator

 ## Release History ##
+*    v6 : Rewrite for Qiskit v1.0, new "thinking" logo and command/display options.
+Default to local 5-qubit simulator
+*    v5 : added dual display mode
+*    v4 : added local option
 *    v3 : auto-fail over to SenseHat emulator if no SenseHat hardware is detected.
 *    v2.1 : additional queue stall exception handling
 *    v2.0 : Adapt to version of Qiskit installed